 It’s not really that easy running a business.
 You have so much to think about, and to top it all, not everyone makes it out there.
-Here’s one thing you can always count on though: People love chocolate.
+Here’s one truth you can always count on: People love chocolate.

 If you’re not a bakery or sweet shop, it may seem random to think about using chocolate to advertise.
 Still, hear me out!
 The market for novelty chocolate is at $195 million and everyone can capitalize on it – tech startups, mechanics, dog walkers, schools, growing non-profits…you name it.